angelaanjorin/Hair-Hotty/README.md

 # Project Planning
 ## Strategy Plane

 The primary objective was to create an e-commerce store that satisfied the assessment criteria of the Code Institute's Project 5: E-Commerce Module.
 The store must provide the expected functions of a responsive e-commerce store using Stripe as a payment system, user/guest views for authentication and store features, some extra features of my choosing, wishlist and Ratings/Reviews, and demonstration of some marketing/SEO skills.
 The User, whether paying customer or just browsing, must receive the best in UX and feel that Hair Hotty is relatable and trust-worthy.
+A blog with CRUD functionality for registered users was added.
+Some marketing techniques with links to relevant sites were addes as well as links to the Hair Hotty store.

 The site's design and graphic assets were collected through various copyright-free image websites.
 The products images were gotten from a another hair website [Her Given Hair](https://www.hergivenhair.com/).
 The hero-images on the home page was created by AI on [Leonardo AI](https://leonardo.ai/).
 Bootstrap and Crispy Forms were used for the project's frontend to speed up the process and to keep the templates consistent.
 Further customisation to the buttons, forms, modals, toasts and user feedback processes were added to the project's CSS files.